D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Introduction

-In this work we design the Disentangled-and-Deformable Spatio-Temporal Adapter (\emph{D$^2$ST-Adapter}) to tackle the aforementioned limitations.
-Specifically, we design our \emph{D$^2$ST-Adapter} as a dual-pathway architecture, as illustrated in ~\Cref{fig:introduction}, in which the spatial pathway is responsible for capturing the spatial appearance features while the temporal pathway focuses on learning the temporal dynamics.
-Thus, our model can encode the spatio-temporal features in a disentangled manner.
-Moreover, we devise the anisotropic Deformable Spatio-Temporal Attention (aDSTA) module as an essential component to model both the spatial and temporal pathways.
-It adapts the deformable attention~\cite{DAT} from 2D image space to 3D spatio-temporal space, which first samples a group of reference points in the spatio-temporal space and then learns the offset for each point to shift them to more informative regions in the 3D space.
-These shifted points are used as key and value pairs for aDSTA to perform sparse self-attention, which allows our \emph{D$^2$ST-Adapter} to perform feature adaptation in a global view while maintaining a lightweight design.
+In this work we present the Disentangled-and-Deformable Spatio-Temporal Adapter (\emph{D$^2$ST-Adapter}) to tackle the aforementioned limitations.
+Specifically, we design our \emph{D$^2$ST-Adapter} as a dual-pathway architecture, as illustrated in Figure~\ref{fig:introduction}, in which the spatial pathway is responsible for capturing the appearance features while the temporal pathway focuses on learning the temporal dynamics.
+This built-in disentangled encoding of spatio-temporal features equips our \emph{D$^2$ST-Adapter} with superior image-to-video model adaptation capabilities while maintaining a lightweight design and low adaptation overhead.
+As a result, it benefits from a more efficient model design compared to AIM and DUALPATH, which perform separate feature pre-learning and individual adaptation for spatial and temporal features by duplicating learning modules.
+Meanwhile, our \emph{D$^2$ST-Adapter} demonstrates superior feature learning capability for video data compared to ST-Adapter, owing to its disentangled adaptation scheme.

+We develop an efficient yet effective implementation of the D$^2$ST-Adapter, featuring the specially devised anisotropic Deformable Spatio-Temporal Attention (aDSTA) as the pivotal operation to enable built-in disentangled encoding capability.
+It adapts the deformable attention~\cite{DAT} from 2D image space to 3D spatio-temporal space, which allows our \emph{D$^2$ST-Adapter} to encode features in both spatial and temporal domains in a global view while keeping lightweight modeling.
+One novel design of our aDSTA is that it can be tailored with anisotropic sampling densities along spatial and temporal domains, enabling specialized versions of aDSTA to model the spatial and temporal pathways separately.
+As shown in Figure~\ref{fig:introduction}, we tailor aDSTA-T with denser sampling along temporal domain than spatial domain for temporal pathway since it focuses on capturing temporal features.
+In contrast, the tailored aDSTA-S for spatial pathway samples denser points along spatial domain.